gnaman734/SNW-Final-Froject-Animal-Rescue-Organization-/README.md

 - Eye-catching hero section with a call-to-action button to "Meet the Animals."

 ### **3. About Us Section**
-- Information about our mission and values.
+- Gives information about our mission and values.
 - Highlights our efforts to educate, inspire, and connect with the community.

 ### **4. Gallery Section**